jjnether/jjnether-Ultimate-Skyrim/README.md

 # Introduction

 This modlist is a full on power fantasy modlist (Vokriinator + EnaiRim) with a massive amount of new quest mods, 5000+ LotD Museum displays, vibrant high fantasy visuals, and optional survival mechanics!
 Performance mode available too!
+This modlist uses a stock game folder system running Skyrim Special Edition version 1.6.353.

 ### Minimum Specs
 With the performance mode options being available, exact minimum requirements is hard to nail down but Lost Legacy has been reported to run fine on low to mid-end GPUs.